oblador/react-native-vector-icons/MIGRATION.md

 * Support icomoon
 * MIgration using js-codeshift
 * Can we use react-native-config for assets
-* Build script in common to make the fonts dumber
 Expo
 * Has own font loading mechanism
 * Need to see how this will work
-* Can we ditch babel.config.json

 # Notes for the migration doc we'll need to write
 * Native typescript support